-Using organic soil amendments, turn your poor garden soil into a nutrient-rich paradise in which plants will thrive.
+By using organic soil amendments, you can turn poor garden soil into a nutrient-rich paradise.
 What do we mean by “soil amendments”?
 What are some great soil amendments?
-Here is a brief overview listing some of the best soil amendments for your garden.
+Here is a brief overview listing some of the best amendments for your garden!

 Which Nutrients Do Plants Need?

 Just like humans, plants need a wide range of nutrients to keep them growing healthy and strong.
 Soil amendments contain these nutrients in varying amounts and can be used to supplement your garden soil if a nutrient is found to be lacking.
 Essential plant nutrients include:

 - Primary Nutrients: Nitrogen (N), phosphorus (P), and potassium (K).
 Aside from carbon, hydrogen, and oxygen, these are the nutrients used by plants in the greatest amounts.
 These nutrients help with major functions of the plant, including foliage, fruit, root, and flower growth, as well as disease protection.
 Learn more about the importance of N-P-K.

 - Secondary Nutrients: Magnesium (Mg), calcium (Ca), and sulfur (S).
 These nutrients are needed in lesser amounts, but are just as important to the overall health of the plant.
 Soil amendments may be used purely to boost these elements.

 - Micronutrients: Nutrients in this category are needed in much smaller amounts than primary and secondary nutrients.
 Most soil amendments will contain some amount of micronutrients in addition to the main nutrient.
 Micronutrients include boron (B), zinc (Zn) iron (Fe), manganese (Mn), chlorine (Cl), copper (Cu), molybdenum (Mo), nickel (Ni), and cobalt (Co).